LukasKnuth/lknuth.dev/content/writings/design_technical_interview.md

 The **third** step is to design the system as stated in the problem.
 We use an infinite modeling canvas for all this, currently Miro.
 During this phase we try to offer soft guidance where necessary and keep an eye on the time, aiming for about 20min.
+When the candidate is happy with their design, we shortly discuss pros/cons as well as issues and solutions we see.

 The final, **fourth** step is to take a piece of the problem statement and write code to solve it.
 We let the candidate use their familiar tooling and simply share their screen.
 During this phase we help with questions and challenge if the code fits the previously designed system.
 Once again, we keep the time and aim for 20min.
+As with the design, we shortly discuss pros/cons as well as issues/solutions of the code.

 ## Learnings